konstellation-io/kre-runners/kre-py/README.md

 This image is built on top of `nvidia/cuda-10.2-devel` to add GPU support on the runner.

+## How it works

+The python runner is one of the two types of runners that can be used in a KRE workflow and allows executing python code.

+Once the python runner is deployed, it connects to NATS and subscribes permanently to an input subject.
+Each node knows to which subject it has to subscribe and also to which subject it has to send messages, since the K8s manager (REFERENCE TO k8S MANAGER) tells it with environment variables.
+It's important to note that the nodes use a queue subscription, which allows load balancing of messages when there are multiple replicas of the runner.

+When a new message is published in the input subject of a node, the runner processes the message and passes it to the handler, along with a context object formed by variables and useful methods for processing data.
+This handler is in charge of processing the message and returning the response to the node, which transforms the response to a NATS format and publishes it to the subject that corresponds to (which is indicated by an environment variable).
+After that, the node ACKs the message manually.

 ## Usage

 The injected code must implement a `handler(ctx, data)` function and optionally a `init(ctx)` function.